ggaarder7/yanhh0.github.io/blog/_posts/2018-07-14-liquid-function.md

 features.
 [A Stackoverflow question][so-liquid-function] use `include` and it works well.
 Just write:

+{% raw %}
 ```liquid
 {% include footer.html param="value" variable-param=page.variable %}
 ```
+{% endraw %}

 [so-liquid-function]: https://stackoverflow.com/questions/21976330/passing-parameters-to-inclusion-in-liquid-templates

+[A Jekyll user's blog about include][user-blog-include] included more informations (thanks Jekyll and Markdown, I just grabbed the raw source from its Github repository to my reprints collection in one minute).

+[user-blog-include]: {% link _reprints/2014-11-13-jekyll-includes-are-functions.md %}